London Borough of Redbridge (25 002 434)

 My assessment

-1. Mr X says he was arrested in April 2024 for an alleged breach of a non-molestation order.
-He says he could not complain earlier than now as his mobile was kept by the Police, and it contained his evidence.
-He says the Police took a year to decide not to bring any charges and return his mobile.
+- Mr X says he was arrested in April 2024 for an alleged breach of a non-molestation order.
+He says he could not complain earlier than now as his mobile was kept by the police, and it contained his evidence.
+He says the police took a year to decide not to bring any charges and return his mobile.
+He has provided evidence in the form of an email from the police, dated April 2025, asking him to collect his mobile.

-3. We will not investigate as I also consider Mr X’s complaint is caught by the time bar on the Ombudsman’s remit.
+- We will not investigate.
+Mr X’s complaint is caught by the time bar on the Ombudsman’s jurisdiction.
 We can investigate if there are good reasons, but I do not consider there are any.
-This is because if we did exercise discretion to investigate, we are unlikely to find the Council acted with fault.
+This is because Mr X could have contacted us within time, and we would have placed the matter on hold pending the police returning his mobile.
+Mr X did not need to provide evidence to us, and he could also have asked his representatives to contact us on his behalf.

 Final decision